-Contact: You can reach me at yeawon.yoo@csuci.edu.
+Contact: yeawon.yoo@csuci.edu or Piazza.

+Note: For course-related questions, please use Piazza so everyone can benefit from the discussion.
+If you have questions of a personal nature, feel free to email me.
 (Please make sure to include the tag [BUS 320] in the subject line of your email.
-I will do my best to respond to you within 24-48 hours.
-However, for course-related questions, I encourage you to utilize Piazza before contacting me directly, unless the matter is of a personal nature.)
+I will do my best to respond to you within 24-48 hours.)